Kovnir/Racing/README.md

 * Player Profile should be saved to Persistent Data instead of Player Prefs;
 * Player Profile should be encrypted;
 * Car physic can be better;
-* Hud manager should be devided to Hud manager and Timer/Start Manager.
+* Hud Manager should be divided into Hud Manager and Timer/Start Manager.
 This class has do too lot of responsibilities;
 * Assets can be not optimal;
-* BUG: Tires trails has visual artifacts;
+* BUG: Tires trails have visual artifacts;
 * Almost all assets used Standart shader, it's very bad for performance;
 * Post processing can be not optimal;
 * Loader module should show loading screen and work asynchronously;